NicolasFlamel1/LedgerJS-Browser/README.md

 Browser ready version of the WebUSB and Bluetooth parts of [LedgerJS](https://github.com/LedgerHQ/ledgerjs).

 ### Building
-Run the following command to build this library.
+Run the following commands to build this library.
 The resulting file will be in the `dist` folder.
 ```
 npm install
+npm run build
 ```